 The ideal situation is to hire a trainer to come into your home the first few weeks and then continue training at puppy school.
 If you are needing suggestions of trainers or schools in your area, you are welcome to ask that question on my Facebook page.

 We humans are gigantic to puppies, and we want to let them know that we are there to love them and care for their needs.
 When training a puppy, you never want to scare or startle them, we must be gentle, but very firm and consistent in training.
 The biggest mistake some families make is that they let the puppy rule them and allow the jumping and mouthing.
 When nipping, I hold their little mouths firmly, but gently shut and say no bite and then lots of loving and good puppy.
 You will do the same with jumping, hold them down and say no jump and then again, lots of reinforcement.

 Recommended Training Facilities by Sheepadoodle Famiiles:

-By the time you pick up your puppy, they will have had been dewormed at 2, 3, 4, 6 and 8 weeks and have the first of the 3 puppy shots.
+By the time you pick up your puppy, they will have had been dewormed at 2 through 8 weeks and have the first of the 3 puppy shots.
 Your puppy will not be protected from the parvoviruses and will be susceptible until they receive the full round of shots.
 Do not take your puppy to dog parks and other places that are high dog trafficked areas.
 Parvo is spread through dog feces and can be on the ground.